zackmorris/advanced_portfolio_startercode/INSTRUCTIONS.md

 `git push origin master`

 ### 4) index.html
 The HTML file in this repo is not fully complete as of right now.
-Follow the comments within the file before moving on to the script.js file.

-### 5) script.js
-Use the comments within the script.js file to help you complete the missing components of this game.
-Follow the comments within the file before moving on to the extensions.
+Follow instructions in the comments.

 ### 6) Extensions
 See above for project extensions.